lanl/dfnWorks/README.md

 https://lagrit.lanl.gov

+dfnWorks v2.8+ requires LaGriT v3.3.
+DFM meshing requires that LaGriT is built with exodus.

 ### PFLOTRAN
 PFLOTRAN  is a massively parallel subsurface flow and reactive transport code.
 PFLOTRAN solves a system of partial differential equations for